tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 *** Someday Maybe ***
 TBD: clean up use of "import *"
+TBD: maybe centralize "you aren't holding the X" errors in cmd_exe() someday?
+TBD: better error for "drink water" if not holding bottle
 TBD: rename modules
 TBD: Clean up non-door 'go' method in dc3_classes Room class (avoid code reuse)
 TBD: Figure out a way in web browser to show all adventure text in scrolling window